a-rich/DJ-Tools/README.md

 ![alt text](images/Pioneer_Importing.png "Import XML data into collection")

 ### Future Work:
-* convert `rekordbox.xml` into Serato compatible beatgrid and cue data
+* convert `rekordbox.xml` into Serato compatible beatgrid and cue data -- for the time being, you might have success with [this tool](https://github.com/digital-dj-tools/dj-data-converter); I've used this in the past to convert from Traktor to Rekordbox, though I did have to use search & replace to fix broken file paths